rafaelperez/Segment-Anything-for-Nuke/README.md

 **Segment Anything** will then be accessible under the toolbar at **Cattery > Segmentation > SegmentAnything**.

+## Options

+- **View**: Determines the output of the node.
+  - **Final Result:** Generates the matte as an alpha channel.
+  - **Encoded Matte:** Outputs a pre-processed matte that can be used as an input to speed up interactivity.
+The same encoded matte can be connected to multiple SegmentAnything nodes for selecting different objects in the same scene.

+- **Fast Mode:** Speeds up processing and reduces memory usage at the cost of a lower quality model.

+- **Bypass sRGB conversion:** SegmentAnything expects sRGB images for optimal results.
+Enable this option to use your own color space conversion.

+- **Add Point:** Adds a selection point (up to 8 points supported).

+- **Remove Point:** Removes the last added selection point.

+- **Reset All:** Clears all selection points.

+- **Subtractive mode:** Excludes an area from the matte.
+Use this only if the initial selection spills over into an unwanted region.
+For better results, create a separate selection for the unwanted object and mask it from the original.

+- **Overlay Color:** Adjusts the mask overlay color.

+- **Disable Overlay:** Turns off the matte overlay.

+- **Export Encoded Matte:** Creates a `Write` node and sets the output to `Encoded Matte`.
+The rendered matte can be connected to this node's second input to significantly improve interactivity.

 ### ⚠️ Extra Steps for Nuke 13

 4. Add the path for **RIFE** to your `init.py`: